 Why do older people get urinary tract infections?

 Infections are more likely to occur in people who have trouble totally emptying their bladders.
 That’s because the longer urine sits in the bladder, the more time bacteria have to grow.
-For several reasons, it’s usually more difficult for older people (men and women) to completely empty their bladders.
+For several reasons, it’s usually more difficult for older people (men and women) to completely empty their bladders because of:

-- Side effect of certain medications, e.g., antihistamines, tricyclic antidepressants and medicines to treat stomach and muscle cramps.
+- Side effects of certain medications, e.g., antihistamines, tricyclic antidepressants, and medicines to treat stomach and muscle cramps

 - Prostate problems

 Here are some other common causes of urinary tract infections: